microsoft/nova-agent/TRANSPARENCY.md

 NOVA was developed to unify existing histopathology tools within a single framework that supports natural language interaction, making it accessible to clinicians with limited time or technical expertise.
 This integration not only facilitates large-scale analysis of complex data but also empowers users to drive discovery and generate new hypotheses.

 SlideQuest was developed to enable the evaluation of dynamic agentic systems that require benchmarks that move beyond static question answering to capture the complexity of multi-step reasoning and data-scale analysis.
-A detailed discussion of NOVA & SlideQuest, including how it was developed and tested, can be found in our paper at: [link, TBD paper not archived yet]
+A detailed discussion of NOVA & SlideQuest, including how it was developed and tested, can be found in [our paper](https://arxiv.org/abs/2511.11324).

 ## Intended uses
 NOVA is best suited for histopathology data analysis.